mattsilv/kuzco-linux-cli/README.md

 nano config.env
 ```

-Paste in the contents below with your worker and code populated. hit CTRL-X, then ENTER to save the file in the nano editor.
+Paste in the contents below with your worker and code populated. hit CTRL-X, then Y, then ENTER to save the file in the nano editor.

 ```bash
 # config.env